go-ozzo/ozzo-routing/README.md

 r := routing.NewRouter()

 r.To("GET /cities/<name>", func (c *routing.Context) {
 	fmt.Fprintf(c.Response, "Name: %v", c.Params["name"])
 })

 r.To("GET /users/<id:\\d+>", func (c *routing.Context) {
 	fmt.Fprintf(c.Response, "ID: %v", c.Params["id"])
 })
 ```

 ## Handlers

-Handlers are simply any callable functions.
+Handlers are functions associated with routers or routes.
 A handler is called when a request is dispatched
 to the route or router that the handler is associated with.

 Within a handler, you can call `Context.Next()` to pass the control to the next available